WeathyPanda/hello-world/README.md

 # hello-world
-I hope It‘s a good experience.
+I hope it‘s a good experience.